Project-Intraweb/Intraweb/README.md

 ## Installation

 Before you even start, download a .zim file with the content you want.
 I suggest heading over [here](http://download.kiwix.org/zim/).
 The file size depends on your SD card.
+You will also need the Pi to be connected to internet via ethernet, or any other wireless interface besides wlan0.

 First, install the necessary dependencies.